axelcypher/anki-ajpc-tools-addon/README.md

 This add-on relies primarily on **FSRS** stability ratings, so you must use FSRS to use it!

+I recommend using it with its companion add-on: [anki-ajpc-family-graph-addon](https://github.com/axelcypher/anki-ajpc-family-graph-addon).
+It adds a nice, force-graph-based GUI for connecting notes and editing relationships between them.
+(I highly recommend it, because I may have overengineered this add-on to the point where even I can’t fully comprehend what connects to what without proper visualization.)

 Note types are referenced internally by their **model ID** (not the visible name).
 The settings UI shows names, so you only need to care about IDs if you edit the JSON config manually.